LamettaLang/poc/docs/syntax.md

 ### Address

 The address type is a special numeric type that does not convert to other numeric types, while other numeric types can convert to an address for the purpose of arithmetic operations like addition.
-Addresses have a platform dependend but static size.
+Addresses have a platform dependend but fixed size.
 This means that structures can compile with different sizes based on the pointer size of a platform or architecture.

 The main purpose of the address type is to interface with native libraries and for hardware abstraction (e.g. hardware registers that are mapped at spcific addresses).

 ### Text types

 Strings are utf encoded, exact encoding depending on the storage type.
 Conversion functions exist to widen and narrow between utf8/utf16/utf32.
-Strings are to be stored in unsigned integer arrays of u8, u16 or u32, corresponding to their encoding.
+Strings are stored as unsigned integer arrays or vectors of u8, u16 or u32, corresponding to their encoding.
 There is no grapheme handling at this point, but a method map can handle this defficiency.

+While string literals are fixed size, a string variable is dynamic sized.
+You can cast a string variable to an array if you need to.

+The typename for strings is `str`, and behaves mostly like a method map on a character type array, while still allowing array operations without removing the method map.
+Note that indexing a string will give you the nth codepoint, and not utf units, as u32.

 ### Any / Auto

 Any is a special type that stores, well, any type.
 This requires runtime type information (RTTI).
 Auto is a compile time deduced type, that can not change after asigning.

+While any is always dynamic sized, the sized-ness of an auto variable depends on the defered type.

 ### Optional / Expect